mvs-develop/dev.bitshares.works/docs/bts_guide/dev_faq.rst

 .. _dev-faq17:

-What is the standard Bitshares address structure and format?
+What is the standard DNA address structure and format?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 address = 'DNA'+base58(ripemd(sha512(compressed_pub)))  (checksum obviated)